 – Reduces or eliminates organic loss from contamination

 – Simplifies implementation of organics capture programs

 How does it work?

-Food scraps generated at the stadium are collected and fed into InSinkErator’s Grind2Energy equipment at the stadium.
+Food scraps generated at a food service facility are collected and fed into InSinkErator’s Grind2Energy equipment on-site.
 The system is an industrial scale version of the residential garbage disposals InSinkErator has in homes across the country.
-The food waste is ground up and mixed with water to form a slurry that is stored in a tank at the stadium. quasar trucks are notified by the system when it is near capacity and the slurry is transported from the stadium to one of our regional anaerobic digesters.
+The food waste is ground up and mixed with water to form a slurry that is stored in a tank at the facility. quasar trucks are notified by the system when it is near capacity and the slurry is transported from the facility to one of our regional anaerobic digesters.
 Here, the food waste is mixed with other regional waste streams.

 Anaerobic digestion is a process that occurs naturally when organic waste is allowed to decompose in the absence of oxygen.
 At a quasar facility, this decomposition occurs in air-tight steel tanks.
-Bacteria break down the material, producing a gas that is almost 60% methane.
-This gas can be used to generate electricity, natural gas, or motor vehicle fuel.
-The liquid material that remains is high in nutrient value and can be used as fertilizer by local farmers. quasar has engineered this natural process to maximize its potential.
+Bacteria break down the material, producing a gas that is about 60% methane.
+This gas can be used to generate electricity, natural gas, or can used as motor vehicle fuel.
+The liquid material that remains is high in nutrient value can be used beneficially as fertilizer by local farmers. quasar has engineered this natural process to maximize its potential.